-This is a complete list of our seeds available for distribution in 2022 and quantities greatly vary (for example, we may begin with 500 packages of Scarlet Runner beans but only 120 of Leeks ).
-This is intended to give an idea of what may be possible rather than what you will actually access.
+This is a complete list of our seeds available for distribution in 2026 and quantities greatly vary (for example, we may begin with 500 packages of Scarlet Runner beans but only 120 of Leeks ).
+This is intended to give an idea of what may be possible.

 Lettuce mix (includes 6+ varieties)